BoitumeloMonyebodi/se-day-2-git-and-github/README.md

 Forking is especially useful when working on contributions to external repositories, while cloning is better for working on local copies of your own projects.

-Examine the importance of issues and project boards on GitHub.
+8.Examine the importance of issues and project boards on GitHub.
 How can they be used to track bugs, manage tasks, and improve project organization?
 Provide examples of how these tools can enhance collaborative efforts.

 Issues are used to track bugs, enhancements, or tasks.
 They allow developers to discuss problems and improvements in an organized manner.
 Each issue can be assigned a priority, a label, and a milestone.